 Purpose of Throwball

 To win, the players must defeat the opposing team.
 During a Throwball game, there are three sets.
-The team that can score the first 15 points wins the set.
+The team that can score 15 points first wins the set.

 The winning team is the first to win two sets.
 Throwball is a fast-paced sport.
 Thus, teams must possess a high level of teamwork and fitness to win.